checkCircle

 • Download your tax report!

-Whether you’re using an exchange like Coinbase or a blockchain like Ethereum, Coinbase has got you covered!
+Whether you’re using an exchange like Coinbase or a wallet like MetaMask, CoinLedger has got you covered!
+The whole process can be finished within 30 minutes.
 Once you’ve downloaded your tax report, you can file it yourself or send it off to an accountant.

 Get started with CoinLedger and join the 500,000 investors worldwide who use the platform to take the stress out of tax season!